Mushtaq Ahmed (writer)

-Mushtaq Ahmed (মুশতাক আহমেদ; 5 December 1967 - 25 February 2021), popularly known as Kumir Bhai, was a Bangladeshi dissident, writer, and entrepreneur.
+Mushtaq Ahmed (মুশতাক আহমেদ; 5 December 1967 – 25 February 2021), popularly known as Kumir Bhai, was a Bangladeshi dissident, writer, and entrepreneur.
 His pen name was Michael Kumir Thakur.
 He founded the first ever commercial Crocodile breeding farm in Bangladesh.
 His book Kumir Chashir Diary was published in 2018.
 He was working on another book.
-He was accused with 10 others of sharing cartoons in social media posts criticizing the Bangladeshi government's corrupt and mismanaged response to covid-19 pandemic and was detained in pre-trial for almost a year.
+He was accused with 10 others of sharing cartoons in social media posts criticizing the Bangladeshi government's corrupt and mismanaged response to COVID-19 pandemic and was detained in pre-trial for almost a year.
 On 25 February 2021 he died in jail, after being denied bail 6 times.

+He was the first "martyr" of the notorious 2018 Digital Security Act.

 Personal life

 Ahmed passed the SSC and HSC examination from Faujdarhat Cadet College.
 He then attended the University of Chittagong.
-Ahmed was married to Lipa Akhter.
-He was his parents’ only son.
+Ahmed was married to Masiha Akhter Lipa.
+He has two sisters.

 Mushtaq Ahmed was an activist and used to write Facebook posts about contemporary socio-political issues.
-In one of his Facebook posts before his arrest in May 2020, Ahmed expressed his frustration about covid-19 pandemic management by Bangladesh Government and wrote, "When a society laments the loss of an economy more than the loss of human life, it doesn't need a virus, it's already sick."
+In one of his Facebook posts before his arrest in May 2020, Ahmed expressed his frustration about COVID-19 pandemic management by Bangladesh Government and wrote, "When a society laments the loss of an economy more than the loss of human life, it doesn't need a virus, it's already sick."

 Arrest and death

 Arrest

-On 6 May 2020, around 1:00am, Rapid Action Battalion-3 arrested Ahmed from his home in Dhaka for criticising Bangladesh government's handling of the Covid-19 pandemic in 10 Facebook posts and links.
+On 6 May 2020, around 1:00am, Rapid Action Battalion-3 arrested Ahmed from his home in Dhaka for criticising the Bangladesh government's handling of the COVID-19 pandemic in 10 Facebook posts and links.
 After 8 months, he was charged under the notorious 2018 Digital Security Act, though the act allows a maximum 105 days for completing investigation and submitting charges.
 Digital Security Act is alleged to be used in Bangladesh to crack down on political dissent.
 Around 2000 cases have been filed from 2018 to the beginning of 2021 under Digital Security Act.

-Six civilians, including security guards of houses and malls, peon and relatives, have been made witnesses of the case against Ahmed, but five of them told Prothom Alo that they didn’t give any such testimony to the police.
+Six civilians, including security guards of houses and malls, peon and relatives, have been made witnesses of the case against Ahmed, but five of them told Prothom Alo that they didn't give any such testimony to the police.